Late Middle Ages: Visual arts and architecture

 A precursor to Renaissance art can be seen already in the early 14th-century works of Giotto.
-Giotto was the first painter since antiquity to attempt the representation of a three-dimensional reality, and to endow his characters with true human emotions.
+Giotto was the first painter since antiquity to attempt the representation of three-dimensional reality and endow his characters with true human emotions.
 The most important developments, however, came in 15th-century Florence.
 The affluence of the merchant class allowed extensive patronage of the arts, and foremost among the patrons were the Medici.

-The period saw several important technical innovations, like the principle of linear perspective found in the work of Masaccio, and later described by Brunelleschi.
+The period saw several important technical innovations, like the principle of linear perspective found in the work of Masaccio and later described by Brunelleschi.
 Greater realism was also achieved through the scientific study of anatomy, championed by artists like Donatello.
 This can be seen particularly well in his sculptures, inspired by the study of classical models.
-As the centre of the movement shifted to Rome, the period culminated in the High Renaissance masters da Vinci, Michelangelo and Raphael.
+As the centre of the movement shifted to Rome, the period culminated in the High Renaissance masters da Vinci, Michelangelo, and Raphael.

 The ideas of the Italian Renaissance were slow to cross the Alps into northern Europe, but important artistic innovations were made also in the Low Countries.
-Though not – as previously believed – the inventor of oil painting, Jan van Eyck was a champion of the new medium, and used it to create works of great realism and minute detail.
+Though not – as previously believed – the inventor of oil painting, Jan van Eyck was a champion of the new medium and used it to create works of great realism and minute detail.
 The two cultures influenced each other and learned from each other, but painting in the Netherlands remained more focused on textures and surfaces than the idealized compositions of Italy.

-In northern European countries Gothic architecture remained the norm, and the gothic cathedral was further elaborated.
+In northern European countries, Gothic architecture remained the norm, and the Gothic cathedral was further elaborated.
 In Italy, on the other hand, architecture took a different direction, also here inspired by classical ideals.
 The crowning work of the period was the Santa Maria del Fiore in Florence, with Giotto's clock tower, Ghiberti's baptistery gates, and Brunelleschi's cathedral dome of unprecedented proportions.